The 1961 4-cylinder special Spyder that became a 1962 8-cylinder W-RS Spyder

 Premiere: 4-cylinder 1961 April 30 Targa Florio, 8-cylinder (W-RS) 1962 May 6 Targa Florio

 For the 1961 racing season, three special 718 racing cars were created for the factory team.
-These special 718 had longer wheelbase and the body didn't share any parts with the 718 RSK/RS60/RS61.
+The bodies didn't share any parts with the 718 RSK.
 Two of those special cars were built as coupés and one as a Spyder - with chassis number 718-047.

 After the Targa Florio in April, the 718-047 competed at the Nürburgring 1000 km race in May and at the Le Mans in June where the 2-litre 4-cylinder 718-047 scored a class victory and 5th overall after 3-litre V12 engined Ferraris and a V12 Maserati.

-The 718-047 was built for the 8-cylinder engine from day one and was finally fitted with it for the 1962 season.
-The car with the 176 kW (240 PS) 8-cylinder engine (and a new engine cover) was now called as the W-RS (Welt-RennSport, World Racing) Spyder.
+The chassis and body of the 718-047 had been built for the 8-cylinder engine from day one, but received the flat-8 for the 1962 season.
+The car with the 176 kW/240 PS eight cylinder engine was now called as the W-RS (Welt-RennSport, World Racing) Spyder.
 The engine size remained at 2-litres.
 Drum brakes were replaced with annular disc brakes.
 The first outing with the 8-cylinder engine was at the 1962 Targa Florio, but accident stopped the race for 718-047.
 Up next was the Nürburgring 1000 km race which became a success - the 2-litre W-RS finished 3rd after larger engined Ferraris.

-At the 1963 Le Mans 24 h race the 718-047 was the best Porsche (driven by Edgar Barth/Herbert Linge), but scored just 8th.
-As there was no 2-litre class for prototypes, the 718 W-RS competed in the 3-litre class and therefore didn't get the class victory (all cars in front of it had 3-litre or larger engines).
+At the 1963 Le Mans 24h race the 718-047 was the best Porsche (driven by Edgar Barth/Herbert Linge), but scored just 8th.
+As there was no 2-litre class for prototypes, the 718 W-RS competed in the 3-litre class and therefore didn't get the class victory neither (all cars in front of it had 3-litre or larger engines).

 In March 1964, the W-RS was shipped overseas again, to race at the Sebring 12 hour race.
-The W-RS didn't get a clean race and it couldn't do anything against the dominating Ferraris and Shelby Cobras with much larger engines.
-The W-RS was taken back to Europe to race at the Targa Florio, but technical problems stopped its conquest in Italy.
+The car didn't get a clean race and in reality it couldn't rival the dominating Ferraris and Shelby Cobras with much larger engines.
+The W-RS was taken back to Europe to race at the Targa Florio, but technical problems stopped its conquest at the Italian classic.

 It was time to take the W-RS back to where it was unbeatable - at the hill climb races.
 At the Mont Ventoux Barth scored second and won at Gaisberg.